cinc-project/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{< note >}}

 - Assuming 10+1 nodes (1 bastion, 2 for automate UI, 2 for Chef-server, 3 for Postgresql, 3 for Opensearch)
+- Following config will by default leave the backup configuration empty

 {{< /note >}}